gohypergiant/redux-todomvc/readme.md

-Still a WIP.
-Will be used an example app for our redux guidelines.
-Everyone loves a todomvc!
+This repo serves as an example on how to structure Redux applications in a scalable fashion and adheres to our own design principles.
+Please read our [Redux Handbook](https://github.com/bpxl-labs/bpxl-redux-handbook) for specific design guidelines.

 ### Quickstart